 Dr Tengku is a former Malaysian national swimmer and has been advocating water safety awareness for almost 30 years.
-As Vice President of the Life Saving Society of Malaysia, she launched a certified online course in both English and Bahasa Malaysia on water safety to help her scale and spread her message of staying safe around bodies of water.
+As Vice President of the Life Saving Society of Malaysia, she launched a certified online course in both English and Bahasa Malaysia to help her scale and spread her message of water safety and encourage everyone to stay safe around bodies of water.

 The course has been completed by over 315 students in Malaysia and from around the world, where learners pay a RM30 fee to enrol, earning her a total of RM9,450 to date.
-The course has also been adopted by the Malaysian Swimming Teachers Association—further ensuring that swimming instructors can then pass on their water safety awareness to the public.
+The course has also been adopted by the Malaysian Swimming Teachers Association—further ensuring that swimming instructors can teach water safety awareness to the public.

 “By going online, I can penetrate to places where they don’t have access to practical training in water, like in Bangladesh, Saudi Arabia and even parts of Malaysia.”

 Dr Tengku Fadilah, UPM Water Safety